scapegoat-scala/scapegoat/README.md

 ### Usage
 Scapegoat is developed as a scala compiler plugin, which can then be used inside your build tool.

-See: [sbt-scapegoat](https://github.com/sksamuel/sbt-scapegoat) for SBT integration
+See: [sbt-scapegoat](https://github.com/sksamuel/sbt-scapegoat) for SBT integration.

 ### Screenshot